 What are the core differences in serving residential and commercial and industrial (C&I) solar markets as a solar contractor?
 If you’ve ever thought about expanding your residential solar contracting work to serve commercial customers as well, you might find it helpful to understand what these sectors have in common and where they diverge.

 To get the lowdown on some of the key differences in solar contracting for residential and C&I solar projects, Aurora Solar spoke with Barry Durand, director of commercial sales, and Yashwanth (Yash) Ganti, design engineering manager, at Green Solar Technologies.

 Founded in 2010, Green Solar Technologies currently operates in 25 states and Washington, D.C. and has served tens of thousands of solar customers.
-Green Solar Technologies expanded into commercial solar several years ago, after nearly a decade serving residential solar customers (and 30 years of leadership team experience in the construction industry), so Durand and Ganti were well-positioned to highlight the important differences between the two sectors.
+Green Solar Technologies expanded into commercial solar several years ago, after nearly a decade serving residential solar customers — so Durand and Ganti were well positioned to highlight the important differences between the two sectors.